chhejom/Big-Data-Citibike-Analysis/README.md

 # Project Overview

-This project analyzes CitiBike trip data from 2019 to 2024 to understand urban mobility patterns, user behavior, and station performance.
-The project focuses on automating data extraction, cloud storage, transformation, and analysis to derive insights into urban mobility patterns, user behavior, and station performance.
+In this project, I explored large-scale CitiBike trip data from 2019 to 2024 to uncover patterns in urban bike usage, user behavior, and station performance.
+I built a complete data pipeline from scratch—starting from raw ZIP files to clean datasets and visual insights while practicing skills in Python, SQL, and data storytelling

 # Purpose of the Project

-As cities continue to evolve toward smart urban mobility systems, understanding patterns in bike-sharing data becomes essential.
-This project serves to:

-* Automate Data Processing: Develop an end-to-end ETL pipeline to extract CitiBike trip data, store it in the cloud back, and transform it for analysis and visualization.
-* Improve Resource Allocation: Identify trends and patterns to help optimize bike distribution and availability.
-* Enhance User Experience:  Analyze trip durations,  trip trends, and bike-type preferences to understand user behavior and improve service offerings.
-* Showcase Data Science & Cloud Skills: Showcasing expertise in big data processing, cloud computing, SQL querying, and visualization.
+The purpose of this project was to analyze large-scale CitiBike trip data to uncover meaningful patterns in urban mobility, rider behavior, and station usage.
+By building a full data pipeline—from data extraction to visualization—I aimed to demonstrate my ability to work with real-world datasets, apply data cleaning and transformation techniques, and generate actionable insights that could support data-driven decisions in transportation, city planning, or customer experience optimization

 # Technologies and Tools